Best Level 2 EV Chargers

 Best Level 2 EV Chargers for California Homeowners

-Ranked by TOU scheduling capability, connector compatibility, and solar self-consumption performance — the factors that matter most for California homeowners on PG&E, SCE, and SMUD rates.
+Ranked by TOU scheduling capability, connector compatibility, and solar self-consumption performance — the factors that matter most on PG&E, SCE, and SMUD rates.

 How to Choose the Right Level 2 Charger